Bischoff/feilong-client-go/README.md

 ## To Do

-The following are not implemented yet:
+The following are not done yet:

+ * detailed documentation
  * acceptance tests

- * detailed documentation
- * some of the API functions.
+Also, volume operations are probably not sufficiently tested because of missing opportunities to test it.

+Your help is welcome!

 ## License